This post may contain affiliate links. Please read my affiliate policy.

 - Fresh cilantro: For garnish, cilantro brings a fresh, citrusy flavor that brightens the soup and gives it a pop of color.
 You can adjust the amount based on your preference.

-Yes, dried beans are super affordable and a great option if you have the time.
-Here’s how to modify this black bean soup:
+Dried beans are super affordable and a great option if you have the time.
+Here’s how to modify this black bean soup or make my Instant Pot Black Bean Soup recipe that uses dried beans.

 How to Make Spicy Black Bean Soup